Gregor MacGregor: Venezuela, under Bolívar

 Two pursuing royalist armies harried MacGregor constantly as he retreated across country, but failed to break his rearguard.
 With no carts and only a handful of horses, the Scotsman was forced to leave his wounded where they fell.
 Late on 27 July, MacGregor's way east was obstructed by a royalist force at Chaguaramas, south of Caracas and about a third of the distance to Barcelona.
 MacGregor led his men in a furious charge that prompted a Spanish retreat back into Chaguaramas, then continued towards Barcelona.
 The Spanish remained in the town until 30 July, giving MacGregor two days' head start, and caught up with him only on 10 August.
 The Scotsman deployed his 1,200 men, mostly native archers, behind a marsh and a stream—the Spanish cavalry were bogged down in the marsh, while the archers repelled the infantry with volleys of arrows.
 After three hours MacGregor charged and routed the royalists.
 MacGregor's party was helped the rest of the way east to Barcelona by elements of the main revolutionary army.
 They arrived on 20 August 1816, after 34 days' march.

 In Rafter's view, this marked "the zenith of MacGregor's celebrity" in South America.
 He had, according to his biographer Frank Griffith Dawson, "led his troops with brilliant success"; Sinclair agrees, calling the march a "remarkable feat" demonstrating "genuine military skill".
 With Bolívar back in Aux Cayes, overall command of the republican armies in Venezuela had been given to Piar.
 On 26 September, Piar and MacGregor defeated the Spanish army commanded by Francisco Tomás Morales at El Juncal.
 But MacGregor and Piar had several disagreements over the strategic conduct of the war—according to the American historian David Bushnell, the Scottish general probably "r[an] afoul of personal and factional rivalries within the patriot camp".
 In early October 1816, MacGregor left with Josefa for Margarita Island, about 24 mi off eastern Venezuela, where he hoped to enter the service of General Juan Bautista Arismendi.

-Soon afterwards, he received an acclamatory letter from Bolívar: "The retreat which you had the honour to conduct is in my opinion superior to the conquest of an empire ...
+Soon afterward, he received an acclamatory letter from Bolívar: "The retreat which you had the honour to conduct is in my opinion superior to the conquest of an empire ...
 Please accept my congratulations for the prodigious services you have rendered my country".
 MacGregor's march to Barcelona would remain prominent in the South American revolutionary narrative for years.
 The retreat also earned him the title of "Xenophon of the Americas" (Jenofonte de América).